-Over the last few days I have received numerous phone calls, emails, and private messages via my Facebook pages (The DragonflyForest, Forest Alliance Coaching, & Decoding Dyslexia OH).
+Over the last few days, I have received numerous phone calls, emails, and private messages via my Facebook pages (The DragonflyForest, Forest Alliance Coaching, & Decoding Dyslexia OH).
 The post on Learned Helplessness resonated with so many people.
-There was a general consensus that the main source of a student developing learned helplessness is in the school environment and that is the primary environment that needs changed.
+There was a general consensus that the primary source of a student developing learned helplessness is in the school environment and that is the primary environment that needs to be changed.
 The most frequently asked questions related to how, as a parent, can we help our children survive; build grit, tenacity, & perseverance; and heal the wounds that are already established.
 This post will provide some insight into what a parent can do at home.

 Here are some tips I give parents when helping coach them on raising a child with a learning disability:

 Grit is “perseverance and passion for long-term goals.”

 1~Praise children for their effort, not the end product or results.
 For example, when learning something say things like “Wow, I like how hard you worked on that problem,” “I enjoyed watching you put so much effort into your project,” or “You did a great job sticking to the problem after not being able to solve it.”
 Your child needs to hear you say… “We all fail and make mistakes what matters most is getting back up and trying again with new lessons learned.”

 2~ Discuss how life is about learning all types of lessons, and the goal isn’t to get good grades it is to learn, develop, grow, improve, and change.
 When your child fails, focus on what lessons were learned from the failure and how to prevent these from happening again.
 Remind your child about how Thomas Edison didn’t fail thousands of times before he successfully invented the light bulb he learned a thousand ways his inventions didn’t work, but he persevered and finally found had success.